Leo-Simpson/c-lasso/paper/paper.md

 - *Cross Validation* : Then one can use a model selection, to choose the appropriate penalisation.
 This can be done by using k-fold cross validation to find the best $\lambda \in [\lambda_{\min}, \lambda_{\max}]$ with or without "one-standard-error rule" [@Hastie:2009].

 - *Stability Selection* : Another variable selection model than can be used is stability selection [@Lin:2014; @Meinshausen:2010; Combettes:2020.2].

+# Statement of need

+The package handles several estimators for inferring location and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints Several algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.
+We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection.
+This package is intended to fill the gap between popular python tools such as `scikit-learn` which <em>cannot</em> solve sparse constrained problems and general-purpose optimization solvers such as `cvx` that do not scale well for the considered problems or are inaccurate.
+We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.
+We also highlight the seamless integration of the solver into `R` via the `reticulate` package.

 # Basic workflow